sriramkandukuri/automux/README.md

 # Introduction

 Automation tool using tmux and panes.
-Wrapper to some of the tmux commands to make simple

-automation scripts refer test.sh in this repo for reference.
+Wrapper to some of the tmux commands to make simple automation scripts refer test.sh in this repo for reference.

 ## Usage

 Prepare a config file taking ./testsetup.cfg as reference.
 Set all mandatory values there.
 Then use below steps in your scripts

 ```
 source <configfile>
 source <automux.sh>
 ```

 Start using provided functions as per the need.
-All exec functions support multiple commands to

-execute on a pane
+All exec functions support multiple commands to execute on a pane, take test.sh as a reference

+## Automux Onetime functions

+### automux_init

+Very first function to call to enable automux infra and dont use it multiple times.
+If you have multiple scripts to execute using this have a init script with this function and source it, then you can use all scripts. its mandatory to source automux.sh in all scripts.

+### automux_clean

+Closes all opened panes, cleans all temporary files created by automux, run this after completing everything.
+As it closes every pane abruptly, close all open connections in panes before calling this function

-## Automux functions
+## Automux select pane functions

 ### automux_on

 Use this function to change effective pane to execute all following automux functions

+> Params
-$1 - pane name this should be the one from config PANES
+> - $1 - pane name this should be the one from config PANES

+## Automux command executor functions

-### automux_exec()
+### automux_exec

 execute given commands on selected pane using automux_on

-### automux_exec_wait()
+### automux_exec_wait

 execute given commands on selected pane using automux_on

+> Params
-$1 is seconds to wait till the command completes
+> - $1 is seconds to wait till the command completes

 ### automux_exec_expect

 execute given commands on selected pane using automux_on

+> Params
-$1 is expect string we wait till it founds on selected pane
+> - $1 is expect string we wait till it founds on selected pane

 ### automux_exec_out

 execute given commands on selected pane using automux_on and dumps output on console

 ### automux_exec_wait_out

 execute given commands on selected pane using automux_on and dumps output on console

+> Params
-$1 sleep between every command
+> - $1 sleep between every command

-### automux_init

-Very first function to call to enable automux infra

-### automux_clean

-cleans all temporary files created by automux, run this after completing everything